Buffer Fragmentation, Retained Views, and External Memory

 Reducing Allocation Churn

-You usually cannot change how the OS allocator works from application code, but you can change allocation behavior.
+You usually cannot change how the OS allocator works from application code, but you can change your allocation pattern.
 Reduce memory churn before reaching for runtime flags or allocator swaps.

 Buffer Reuse

-A hot path can often reduce churn by reusing a fixed backing buffer instead of allocating per message.
-This shows up inside a network data event handler or a tight binary-processing loop.
+A hot path can often reduce churn by reusing a fixed backing Buffer instead of allocating per message.
+This often shows up inside a network data event handler or a tight binary-processing loop.

 Allocating on Every Message